jalmx89/JGraphMath/README.md

 # JGraphMath
-Simple Java tools for math with Graphs
+Basic Java Tools for Math with Graphs